dynamsoft-docs/label-recognition-docs/programming/c-cplusplus/c-user-guide.md

     DLR_InitLicense(dlr, "<insert DLR license key here>");
     ```

     >Please replace `<insert DLR license key here>` with your DLR license key.
+There are two ways to obtain a DLR license:
+    >- Find the license in the sample code of the installation package;
-If you do not have a valid license, please request a trial license through the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs).
+    >- If the license has expired, please request a trial license through the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs).

 ### Recognizing and output results